-As the Company has entered into additional activities that are expected to result in a net cash increment to the Company beyond 2022 of \$5 million or more over a two-year period, 150% of target was achieved.
+As the Company has secured additional activities that are expected to result in a Net Cash Increment to the Company beyond 2023 of \$5 million or greater over any two-year period after 2023, 150% of target was achieved.
 As a result, a total weighting of 15% for this performance goal was achieved.

-• Scalability of Uranium and Vanadium Production
+• Scalability of Production

-Under this performance goal, management was required to secure a number of target permits or milestones during the 2022 year (5% of the total LTIP weighting at 100% of target).
-Specifically, 100% of target required the Company to obtain any two of the 11 target permits or milestones during the year; 150% of target required the Company to obtain any three or more of the 11 target permits or milestones during the 2022 year; 50% of target required the Company to obtain any one of the 11 target permits or milestones during the 2022 year; and 0% of target resulted if the Company obtained none of the 11 target permits or milestones during the 2022 year.
+Under this performance goal, management was required to secure a number of target permits or milestones during the 2023 year (5% of the total LTIP weighting at 100% of target).
+Specifically, 100% of target required the Company to obtain any four of the 15 target permits or milestones during the year; 150% of target required the Company to obtain any six or more of the 15 target permits or milestones during the year; 50% of target required the Company to obtain any three of the 15 target permits or milestones during the year; and 0% of target resulted if the Company obtained fewer than three of the 15 target permits or milestones during the year.